 University Testing Services offers scoring and evaluation services for the Faculty and Staff of the University of Georgia.
-The Scoring Service scores multiple choice classroom tests recorded on two forms offered by UTS.
 The evaluation service offers evaluations for the Faculty and Staff of UGA.

 We greatly appreciate your cooperation in implementing this new identification system for test scoring purposes.

-Sale of answer sheets to students ($0.25 each sold in packs of 10 - $2.50) - Students must purchase answer sheets from UTS.
+Sale of answer sheets to students (sold in packs of 12 for $3.00) - Students must purchase answer sheets from UTS.
 Answer sheets purchased from the Bookstore will not be scored at UTS; stickers on the back of answer sheets prevent scoring.